-Regarding pesticide use on hemp, the Alabama Cooperative Extension System (ACES) has worked with ADAI to identify some products that can legally be applied to hemp.
+Regarding pesticide use on hemp, the Alabama Cooperative Extension System has worked with ADAI to identify some products that can legally be applied to hemp.
 These products are broadly labeled and exempt from the requirement of a tolerance on food crops.
 There may be other products that can be used, but they must first be approved by ADAI.
-For approval, contact a member of the Extension Hemp Action Team and we will work with ADAI to get an answer.

-Be cautious of any products recommended by a source other than ACES or ADAI.
+Be cautious of any products recommended by a source other than Alabama Extension or ADAI.
 These are the only two agencies working to ensure the legal use of pesticides on hemp within the state of Alabama.
 The use of an unapproved product on hemp will result in complete crop destruction.
 Lists of approved pesticides from other states where hemp is grown SHOULD NOT be followed as a guide for use in Alabama.
 Each states has its own regulations regarding pesticide use in hemp.
 Just because it is approved for use in another state does not mean it is approved for use in Alabama.
-ACES and ADAI are continuing to work on creating a complete list of pesticides that can be used on hemp and are registered in Alabama; however, this process is slow.

-Before applying any pesticide, it is crucial growers speak with their processing company to ensure their crop will be complaint.
+Before applying any pesticide, it is crucial that growers speak with their processing company to ensure their crop will be compliant.
 Processors have a separate set of regulations regarding both allowable pesticides and residue limits.
-If the hemp has been treated with a pesticide not approved by the processor or the pesticide residues are too high, the crop will fail and be rejected.
+If the hemp has been treated with a pesticide not approved by the processor or the pesticide residues are too high, the crop may be rejected.

 Integrated Pest Management